mlab817/dafaqs2022/docs/attached-corporations/pca.md

 ---
+title: Philippine Coconut Authority
+slug: philippine-coconut-authority
-sidebar_position: 4
+sidebar_position: 5
+tags:
+  - coconut
+  - farmers registry
 ---

-# Philippine Coconut Authority
+# Philippine Coconut Authority (PCA)

 ## What is the status of the National Coconut Farmers Registry System (NCFRS) and its application procedures/requirements?
 [FOR UPDATING]